vifon/deer/README.md

 * `i` -- quit and paste the selected file's path
 * `c` -- quit and cd into the selected directory

+You can supply the numeric argument (`alt-number`) to go up the appropriate number of directory levels on start.

 INSTALLATION
 ------------